-The system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives; it can therefore only provide reasonable and not absolute assurance of effectiveness.
-The system of internal control is based on a continuous process designed to identify and prioritise the risks to the achievement of the Authority's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
-This has been in place within the Authority for the year ended 31 March 2016 and up to the date of approval of the Statement of Accounts.
+The system of internal control is a significant part of that framework and is designed to manage risk to an acceptable level.
+It cannot eliminate all risk of failure to achieve the Council's aims and objectives, but it seeks to provide reasonable rather than absolute assurance of effectiveness.
+The system of internal control is based on an on going process designed to identify, prioritise and manage the risks to the achievement of the Council's aims and objectives.

+The governance framework has been in place at Ryedale District Council for the year ended 31 March 2017 and up to the date of approval of the annual statement of accounts.